smolfarm/mega-right-click/README.md

 # mega right click

-**Extremely** basic utility for downloading all the images in original quality from an EVM crypto wallet.
+**Extremely** basic CLI utility for downloading all the images in original quality from an EVM crypto wallet using the OpenSea API.

-Call the CLI using `right-click`:
+After installing mega right click, call it using `right-click`:

 ```bash
 right-click <wallet> <apiKey>
 ```

-Where `<wallet>` is your wallet address and `<apiKey>` is your Opensea API key.
+Where `<wallet>` is your wallet address and `<apiKey>` is your API key.
 Alternatively, you can set these values in a `.env` file in the root directory of the project.